Merrick Garland Heads For Confirmation Hearing, 5 Years After He Was Denied A Vote

 "American Hustle, about the Abscam case; Argo, about the exfiltration of hostages in Iran; and most important, the Miracle on Ice, which was about the Lake Placid Olympics, where I did work on the security for the Olympics," Garland recalled to an audience at his alma mater, Harvard Law School, in 2016.

-Garland told former Harvard Law dean Martha Minow he didn't start out with his mind set on the law.
-Rather, he wanted to help people, one on one, so he planned to become a doctor.
-But his collision with chemistry and math spun him toward the legal profession, where he's searched to build that sort of direct connection ever since.
+Garland told former Harvard Law School Dean Martha Minow he didn't start out with his mindset on the law.
+Rather, he wanted to help people one on one, so he planned to become a doctor.
+But his collision with chemistry and math spun him toward the legal profession, where he has searched to build that sort of direct connection ever since.

 "The only thing that really has changed about him, and I guess me as well, is the color of our hair," he said with a laugh.